marksherriff/cs4720-f22-website/apps.md

 * Your name and UVA computing ID
 * Any special features about your app we should know about
 * Lessons learned from building this Android app (a paragraph at least)

+### Tips

+1. Note that a "Bucket List" is _super similar_ to a to-do list.
+Consider that when you are looking for tutorials.
+2. If you use code from elsewhere, it MUST be cited.
+Also, wholesale using the "solution" from a tutorial you find that's "close enough" in your opinion is not going to earn any XP.